Contact:

 Quality of the concrete surface and tolerances

 For architectural concrete, uniform form-facing, a well-thought-out anchor pattern, and clean panel joints are decisive.
 The linear guidance of the formwork facilitates compliance with flatness and straightness tolerances.
 Edges are often protected with chamfer strips; curing (moisture retention, covering) reduces the risk of cracking.
 A documented comparison of design versus as-built position supports acceptance and later assessment of the structure’s condition.
+Release agents compatible with the sheathing are applied sparingly and evenly; where required, sample panels and mock-ups establish the target visual standard and achievable tie grid.

 Typical mistakes and how to avoid them